-In this blog, we will discuss and cover VA guidelines versus overlays on VA loans.
-Not all mortgage lenders have the same requirements on VA loans.
+This blog will discuss and cover VA guidelines versus overlays on VA loans.
+Not all mortgage lenders have the same requirements for VA loans.
 All mortgage lenders require their borrowers to meet the minimum VA agency guidelines of the Veterans Administration.
 However, lenders can have higher lending requirements above the VA guidelines of the Veterans Administration.
 The higher lending requirements by mortgage lenders on VA loans are called overlays.

 Do Lenders Have The Same Mortgage Overlays on VA Loans?

 Lenders can have overlays on just about anything.
-Typical lender overlays are lender overlays on credit scores, debt-to-income ratio, collections and charged-off accounts, manual underwriting, and a requirement on the minimum number of credit tradelines.
+Typical lender overlays are on credit scores, debt-to-income ratio, collections, charged-off accounts, manual underwriting, and minimum credit tradelines requirements.
 Gustan Cho Associates has no lender overlays on government and conventional loans.

-Government and conventional loans are FHA, VA, USDA, and conventional loans.
+Government and conventional loans are FHA, VA, USDA, and conventional.
 Every individual lender can have its own lending requirements that are above and beyond the agency guidelines of the Veterans Administration.
 This higher lending requirement is called lender overlays.

 It is perfectly legal for a lender to have higher lending requirements that surpass the minimum agency lending guidelines of the VA.
 This is why not every lender has the same lending requirements on VA loans.
 Just because a borrower does not qualify with one lender does not mean they cannot qualify with a different lender on a VA loan.